 Consider the given class FeetInches:

 Complete the implementation for overloading – operator.
-Create a new object whose data members will be the difference of this and parameter object (e.g., feet member of new object will be the difference between feet of this object and feet of parameter object).
+Create a new object whose data members will be the difference of this and parameter object (e.g., feet member of new object will be the difference between feet of this object and feet of parameter object.
+Similarly, inches member of new object will be the difference between inches of this object and inches of parameter object).
 The function will return the new object.

 Complete the implementation for overloading > operator.
 Function compares this object with the parameter object.
 It returns true if this object has a greater value and false otherwise.